 - Disclaimer: Virtual currencies are highly volatile.
 Your capital is at risk

-You can use a cryptocurrency exchange to buy, sell and trade cryptocurrencies in the UK such as Bitcoin (BTC) and Ether (ETH).
-We’ve compared some of the most popular cryptocurrency exchanges by different categories to make it easier to find the best for you.
+You can use a crypto exchange to buy, sell and trade cryptocurrencies such as Bitcoin (BTC) and Ether (ETH).
+We’ve compared some of the most popular crypto exchanges in the UK by different categories to make it easier to find the best for you.